jkenlooper/puzzle-massive/docs/deployment.md

 1. Stop the running apps and backup the db.
 The deactivate command is done to deactivate the python virtualenv.
 A backup of the database is made just as a cautionary measure and is left in the folder.
-The backup-db.sh script also moves data out of redis and into the database.
+The backup.sh script also moves data out of redis and into the database.

     ```bash